ccapdev1920T2/s12g9/README.md

 Second, users can be a guest but points would not be applicable for them.

-Last would be the admin where he/she can check the reservations for the given day and see its correspoding customer who booked it.
+Last would be the admin where he/she can check the reservations for the given day and see the corresponding customer who booked it.

 ### How to set up the application
 1. Make sure you have MongoDB, NodeJS, and git installed in your PC